rikiya-ohashi/ooservo/README.md

 ### `setHold(hold)`
 Sets whether the motor holds its position after reaching the target.
 - **`hold`** `bool`:
-  - **`true` (Default) — Active Hold:** The motor actively maintains its position and resists external forces after the movement is complete.
+  - **`true` — Active Hold (Default):** The motor actively maintains its position and resists external forces after the movement is complete.
   - **`false` — Passive Mode:** Releases holding torque, allowing the shaft to be turned freely by hand.

 ---